-- In an anti-sexual harrasment PSA a man talks to a woman at work, and as he tells her she should Show Some Leg etc. she shrinks smaller and smaller; until she says "that's sexual harrasement and I don't have to take it" she regrows back up to full size.
+- In an anti-sexual harassment PSA, a man talks to a woman at work, and as he tells her she should Show Some Leg etc., she shrinks smaller and smaller; until she says "that's sexual harrasement and I don't have to take it" she regrows to full size.

-- An old commercial for Maaco auto re-painting shows a couple shrinking to three feet tall out of embarrassment because of the shameful condition of their car.
+- An old commercial for Maaco auto re-painting shows a couple shrinking to 3 feet tall out of embarrassment because of the shameful condition of their car.

 - In Magical Shopping Arcade Abenobashi, in the Detective Noir world, anyone who gets shot with a gun doesn't die, but turns in a Chibi version of themselves, thereby cementing themselves as the shameful comic relief character who will never be taken seriously again.
 Others shun those who become this.

 - Clefairy does this in the Magical Pokemon Journey manga when someone criticizes it for running as fast as they can to deliver a message, which still took them all morning long.

 - In an Archie Comics story, Veronica invites Archie to a "high society" party.
 She berates him like crazy while briefing him for the event, e.g. "You have nothing in common with these blue-bloods, but there's no point in advertising it".
 At the end, Archie is barely up to Ronnie's socks.
 Then Archie runs into Betty, who tells Archie what a great guy he is.
 Arch walks away literally 10 feet tall.

 - In Maus II, Art Spiegelman is shown shrinking smaller and small as reporters torment him with questions about Maus I. At the end he is a small crying child.
 A helpful talk with therapist about coming to terms with his guilt lets him get bigger again, but then listening to recordings of his father's speech causes him to shrink back into a child.